j4y-boi/j4y-boi/README.md

 Some stuff about me:
 - 🏫 I'm currently in High School
 - 🖥️ I mainly use Python, Lua and HTML.
+(I also recently started working with Godot!)
 - 🌍 I'm located in Belgium, awesome place. <sub>EXCEPT THE POSTAL SERVICES, THOSE I DONT REALLY LIKE</sub>

 My pinned has some active/cool projects, the others may just be random forks.